-Per Article 410 of the operating license, a temporary fish barrier was installed at the outlet of the Wallowa Falls Tailrace Channel on July 24, 2017.
-This tailrace fish barrier was visually inspected twice per week until taken out on November 15, 2017.
+Per Article 410 of the operating license, a temporary fish barrier was installed at the outlet of the Wallowa Falls Tailrace Channel on August 26, 2019.
+Typically, and in past years, this barrier would've been put into place before August 1, but due to construction activities within the tailrace that began in May 2019, no water was in the channel until it was watered back up on September 11.
+The tailrace fish barrier was visually inspected twice per week until taken out on November 15, 2019.
 At no time during weekly inspections was the barrier visually assessed to be ineffective in precluding fish from entering the tailrace (Appendix A).